 This is a beautiful stretch of beach.
 Nudity is okay, open containers are Not.
 A patrol vehicle drove by slowly to ticket the guys with open containers.

-If you want an interactive version of the map, would like to convert to a close-up satellite map that shows the beaches and trails or need driving directions, use our Santa Cruz County Beach map at Google.
+If you want an interactive version of the map, would like to convert to a close-up satellite map that shows the beaches and trails or need driving directions, use this map on Google.

 On CA Hwy 1 at approximately mile 26.0.
 You can find it by watching the mileage markers if you know how.
 Look for the telephone call box SZ-1-262.

 Park in the dirt lot on the inland side of CA Hwy 1 or on Laguna Road next to the lot.
 Broken glass in the parking lot is a tell-tale sign of previous break-ins.
 Take your valuables with you or leave them at home.

 Walking From the Parking Lot to the Beach